aaron3993/gym-guru/README.md

 # Gym Guru - Your Personal Workout Assistant

 Welcome to Gym Guru, your go-to workout app for creating and managing personalized fitness routines.
 Whether you're a seasoned gym enthusiast or just starting your fitness journey, Gym Guru empowers you to design and track workouts tailored to your goals.
+The app uses an extensive and optimized algorithm to combine the power of the OpenAI API, ExerciseDB, and Firestore to create the most effective and personalized workout routines.

 Live website: https://gymguru-37ed9.web.app/